solid/specification/CONTRIBUTING.md

 ## Contributions at source repository

-Each CG work item listed at [Solid Technical Reports](https://solidproject.org/TR/) has its own repository and any issues and PRs should be made at their source.
+Each CG work item listed at [Solid Technical Reports](https://solidproject.org/TR/) has its own repository.
+It is strongly encouraged that any issues and PRs are made at their source.

 The persistent version of technical reports published in this repository (see [publishing technical reports](#publishing-technical-reports) are intended to